GNOME/libadwaita/doc/style-classes.md

 The `.background` style class can be used with any widget to give it the default [window](named-colors.html#window-colors) background and foreground colors.

-This can be useful when a widget needs an opaque background - for example, a flap child inside an [class@Flap].
+This can be useful when a widget needs an opaque background.

 It's equivalent to using the following CSS: